 Related: Understanding Postpartum Hemorrhage and How To Recover

-Uterine massage is not a comfortable experience.
+Uterine massage can be uncomfortable, and some people find it painful.
 The pressure applied to the uterus may vary depending on who is performing the massage.
 The discomfort can vary from an aching period cramp to the pain of a strong contraction.

 If bleeding or blood clots are suspected, a more aggressive massage may be used to contract the uterus purposely.
 If your fundus remains firm and bleeding is stable after delivery, the uterine massage may be gentler to ensure your uterus remains contracted.6

-In some studies, uterine massage and frequent urination have reduced childbirth after pains or postpartum cramping.
+In some studies, uterine massage and frequent urination have reduced the pain of childbirth after pains or postpartum cramping.
 Frequent bladder emptying allows the uterus more space to contract effectively.
-This technique may reduce your need to take pain medication to manage the discomfort of afterpains.7
+This technique may reduce your need to take pain medication to manage afterpains.7